ELECTRICAL ENGINEERING DEPARTMENT

 An ability to identify, formulate, research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.

-PLO-03: Design/Development of Solutions:
+GA-03: Design/Development of Solutions

 An ability to design solutions for complex engineering problems and design systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.